neuropoly/intranet.neuro.polymtl.ca/geek-tips/git-annex.md

 ```
 git config --global annex.thin true # save disk space by de-duplicating checked out and annexed copies
+git config --global annex.private true # prevent attempting to share your local copy of the annex, which is impossible when working in a team
 ```

 See [below](#hardlinks) to understand what this setting offers.